swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 }
 ```

-The type annotation of `tup` contains a pack expansion type `repeat (each T, each U)`, which is malformed because the requirement `count(T) == count(U)` is unsatisfied.
+The type annotation of `tup` contains a pack expansion type `repeat (each T, each U)`, which is malformed because the requirement `shape(T) == shape(U)` is unsatisfied.
 This pack expansion type is not subject to requirement inference because it does not occur in one of the above positions.

-#### Open questions
+#### Restrictions on same-shape requirements

 While type packs cannot be written directly, a requirement where both sides are concrete types is desugared using the type matching algorithm, therefore it will be possible to write down a requirement that constrains a type parameter pack to a concrete type pack, unless some kind of restriction is imposed: